 - Bake in the preheated oven for 15-18 minutes or until lightly browned around the edges and set in the middle.

-Do you like muffins?
-What’s your favorite flavor?
+Will you try lemon poppy seed muffins?
+What’s your favorite muffin flavor?